chayoung0/measuring-weight-through-camera/README.md

-# smart-refrigerator
+# measuring-weight-through-camera
 ### Determining the individual weights of objects seen through the camera with the help of Arduino and weight sensors

-The main purpose is to determine the weight of the food in the refrigerator and thus to better track the food inside.
+The main purpose is to determine the weight of the food in the refrigerator and thus enhance food tracking in smart refrigerators.

 ![1](https://user-images.githubusercontent.com/79144571/147954259-fa9a06fa-dab5-4cf0-bfd2-3c03a3023a72.png)